 Abigail Ginzburg recently returned from serving as a Peace Corps Volunteer in Kosovo, where she taught English and organized workshops and camps focused on critical thinking skills and women’s empowerment.
 Prior to her Peace Corps service, she volunteered with Utah’s Refugee Education and Training Center through AmeriCorps, facilitating community-led grants and STEM programming for people of all ages.
 She graduated with a BA in Russian and Eastern European studies from the University of Chicago and is fluent in Russian and Serbian.
-Abigail is the recipient of a Coca-Cola Global Affairs Fellowship.
+As a master of global affairs student, Abigail was the recipient of a Coca-Cola Global Affairs Fellowship.

 Current students and alumni from the master of global affairs program in the Keough School of Global Affairs represent more than 60 countries including: